plone/training/mastering_plone/configuring_customizing.rst

 * Go to ``portal_view_customizations``
 * Search ``plone.footer``, click and customize
-* replace the content with the following
+* Replace the content with the following

   .. code-block:: html